Valentinaga1/holbertonschool-low_level_programming/0x00-hello_world/README.md

 # 0x00.
 C - Hello, World

+About this project:

 - What is main
 - How to print text using printf, puts and putchar
 - How to get the size of a specific type using the unary operator sizeof
 - How to compile using gcc

 ## Requirements
-- Allowed editors: vi, vim, emacs
+Allowed editors: vi, vim, emacs
-- All your files will be compiled on Ubuntu 14.04 LTS using gcc 4.8.4
-- You are not allowed to use system
+All your files will be compiled on Ubuntu 14.04 LTS using gcc 4.8.4 You are not allowed to use system
-- Your code should use the Betty style.
+Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl

 ## File Descriptions